loweas/ussee/README.md

 ## Reflection Questions

-1. Does your local knowledge reflect the data shown?
+1. Does your local knowledge reflect the data shown for disadvantaged communities?
+(Did Justice40 or EPA EJ Screen)

-2. Did Justice40 or EPA EJ Screen Identify areas make sense with your local knowledge? (notice different scale for these two files)

-3. How close was measurement to home or current residents?
+2. Was reported hazardous material or TRI closer than you original assumed?

-4. Has the number of days above 90 grown in your area?
+3. Has the number of days above 90 grown in your area?

 ## List of Repositories